 For many couples, the home is the largest shared asset–making it one of the most complex issues to resolve in a divorce.
 Refinancing is a viable solution, not only because it allows one spouse to take full ownership, but also because it clearly defines financial responsibility moving forward.

 Understanding your options and how each one impacts your financial future is essential to making informed decisions that benefit both parties.
-While preparation is essential, working with a professional can make all the difference in helping to streamline the process and reduce unnecessary stress, so both sides can move forward with clarity and peace of mind.
+While preparation is essential, working with a professional can make all the difference by streamlining the process and reducing unnecessary stress, so both sides can move forward with clarity and peace of mind.

 Want to sell your property?